PrincetonUniversity/hpc_beginning_workshop/setup.md

    `git clone https://github.com/PrincetonUniversity/hpc_beginning_workshop`

-+ For the live workshop, to get priority access on Adroit, add this line to your Slurm scripts: `#SBATCH -p hpc`
++ For the live workshop, to get priority access on Adroit, add this line to your Slurm scripts: `#SBATCH -p introhpc`